WhySooooFurious/Ultimate-Sideloading-Guide/wsf-app-guides/switching_config_profiles_guide.md

-This is used for when the certificate you are using is meeting the expiry deadline or is expired
+This is used for when you want to switch Config Profiles from one to another and vice versa

 ### [Part [1/1] Switching Config Profiles](accent://)
-1. Remove all Config Profiles and your sideloaded apps, including Portal
-3. Re-do the entire guide
+1. Enable Airplane Mode
+3. Switch Config Profile in DNS Settings
+3. Disable Airplane Mode